gorocks/seed/README.md

 OPTIONS
   -g=finance
-      this application belong which group
+      this application belong  with which group

+  -gip=false
+      do gip install -v requirements.txt

   -n
       set a name for application

+  -pt
+      proto file path

+  -s=grpcweb
+      can choose grpcweb,grpcservice,consumer,all

   -tn=eipis-apply
       template name,use which template